Vibration Sensor Node (SD-VSN-2)

 What's New In Version 2?

 Version 2.0 Vibration Sensor Nodes have twice the range, higher sampling frequency, and are two and a half times more robust than before.
-The sensors can easily transmit a higher density of data using DARTwireless™, and can be powered with either a battery or an energy harvester.
+The sensors can easily transmit a higher density of data using DARTwireless™, and are powered by a CR123A battery.
 In a layout that can be configured for any plant or environment, as many as 100 sensor nodes can now send vibration data to each receiver.
 The sensors can be tuned to transmit data on the frequency you select, and monitoring bands can be customized to alarm levels that you choose, ready to caution or warn you immediately when frequency rises to a level you specify.

 Vibration Sensor Nodes provide health monitoring in the most hard-to-reach, rugged locations.
 Each node communicates via a direct wireless link to a Primary Receiver Node, from which the data is imported into SmartDiagnostics® Software for viewing and analysis.